 - You don’t want your bag to be punctured so if you are sealing in items that have sharp edges, cover it with a soft material, like a paper towel;

 - The sealing strip in your vacuum sealer may be too hot from continued usage.
 It may melt your bag.
 So give at least 20 seconds lapse before making another seal.
-With fully automatic models, may be mentioned as Foodsaver V4880, Foodsaver 4840 and FoodSaver V3460 Vacuum Sealing System you can overcome the above limitation.
+However, by using best vacuum sealer, may be mentioned as Foodsaver V2244, Foodsaver 4840 and FoodSaver V4440 Vacuum Sealing System you can overcome the above limitation.

 - Avoid liquids or crumbs from getting sucked into the machine as this might break it.
 Liquids should be frozen first before sealed in.
 Food with crumbs or are finely grained, like sugar, should have a filter of sorts to stop it from being sucked out.
 You can use a paper towel or a coffee filter;